 So let’s dive in to what makes a great site!
 In this article we focus on what makes great website copy:

 Create your copy first

 Most people prioritize the design of their website, the look and feel of it.
 This is a mistake.
-Design is important—we’ll cover it in next month’s Monthly Minute.
-But without great copy design is irrelevant.
+Design is important, but without great copy design is irrelevant.
 It’s your copy, ultimately, that sells your services.
 And the best site designs are driven by good copy; your copy will do more for you if your designer builds around it instead of treating it as an afterthought.

 It’s all about your marketing message

 Your marketing message(s) should be front-and-center on every page of your site, and returned to throughout your copy.
 To do this, you have to understand what a marketing message is: Think why, not what or how.

 Too often dog pro sites focus on the what—what services they offer (dog daycare, group dog training classes)—or the how—how those services are provided.
 The how includes service details (like how many training sessions or the activities included in your daycare) as well as your training methods or care philosophy.

 But what service you offer and how you provide it only matters if you offer a compelling why—that’s where your marketing message comes in.
 Telling people what you do isn’t enough.
 You must explain what will happen as a result.
 How will their lives with their dogs be improved?
 How will they feel better?
 You aren’t selling dog training or dog walking or pet sitting.
 You’re selling change, relief from guilt/stress/frustration/fear, peace of mind, a calmer household, more enjoyable walks or evenings with their dogs, etc.